 2. ELSS Still the Best Option for Retail Investors like You and Me

-As a retail investor, ELSS is a great avenue to regularly invest small amounts amass a good return over time.
+As a retail investor, ELSS is a great avenue to regularly invest small amounts in amassing an excellent return over time.
 By making use of the Section 80C for tax saving and having your investment locked in for three years not only creates wealth but also ensures you do not access your money during the tenure.
-The tenure of three years is not as binding as that of a Public Provident Fund or a Savings Deposit that require 15 and fives years’ commitment, respectively.
-Under this Section, you may invest up to INR 1.5 lakh and reduce your taxable income amount.
+The tenure of three years is not as binding as that of a Public Provident Fund or a Savings Deposit that require 5 and 15 years’ commitment, respectively.
+Under this section, you may invest up to Rs 1.5 lakh and reduce your taxable income amount.

 a.
 PFF allows you the safety of a government-backed investing option